opensourcedesign/opensourcedesign.github.io/docs/migration-plan-hugo.md

 > **Status: READY TO EXECUTE**
 >
 > This is the Hugo-adapted version of `docs/migration-plan.md`.
-> The original plan was written against the Jekyll `master` branch.
+> The original plan was written against the Jekyll `main` branch.
 > This version accounts for the SSG migration to Hugo already done in
 > `feat/hugo-monorepo-ia-overhaul`, and incorporates resolved decisions.
 >